Code-Institute-Submissions/shake-n-stir/README.md

 ## Database Information.

-I have opted to use a NoSQL database, namely, MongoDB to store category, cocktail, and user information.
+I used a NoSQL Database, namely MongoDB for this project.
+MongoDB was used to store category, cocktail, and user information.
 I tried to keep the information as concise as possible, and where possible link data to one another.
 For instance, each cocktail has a created_by which links to the id of a user.
-Each cocktail also has a category, which links to the catetories 'category_name' value.
+Each cocktail also has a category, which links to the category's 'category_name' value.

 I have created a database wireframe using dbdiagram.
 This can be seen [here](./docs/wireframes/database-wireframe.png)